emicklei/gspeech/README.md

 ## requirements

 - GCP project with Text-to-Speech API enabled
-- Create a Serviceaccount with Owner permissions :-(
+- Create a Serviceaccount with Owner permissions (not sure if still the case in 2024)
-- Generate and download an API key for this service account (call it service-account-key.json)
+- Generate and download an API key for this service account (call it gspeech.json)

 ## install